-- 6.27 To date the Council have not entered any non-treasury investments which are purely to generate a commercial return, neither are there any plans to consider entering into non-treasury investments solely or primarily to obtain a revenue return.
+- 6.27 To date the Council have not entered into any non-treasury investments which are purely to generate a commercial return, neither are there any plans to consider entering into non-treasury investments solely or primarily to obtain a revenue return.
 However, if an opportunity to do so arose the long term financial impact and the risks inherent to the scheme would be assessed as part of the due diligence process.
 Where the size of the investment or the risk of the investment required external advice, this will be obtained.
 Any potential investment entered for a commercial return will require prior Cabinet approval.

 - 6.28 The Council does not invest for solely commercial reasons or to generate income to support the revenue budget.
 Any capital investment entered into to deliver service objectives and/or the placemaking role of the local authority is monitored and reported in line with the Capital Strategy.
 Capital investments are assessed in terms of their contribution to deliver the following objectives:

-- Additional Council Tax

-- Increased Jobs

-- Improved Council Services

-- Income Generation

-- Increased Housing
+- Health and Housing

+- Economy

+- Poverty and Equality

+- Climate Change

-- Energy Reductions
+- Transport

-Further information can be obtained from the Council's Capital Strategy at the following link: http://vmgovintweb/ieListDocuments.aspx?Cld=138&Mld=2001
+Further information can be obtained from the Council's Capital Strategy at the following link: Capital Strategy 2020/21 to 2024/25

-6.29 The Council maintains a schedule setting out a summary of existing material Investments, subsidiaries, joint ventures and liabilities including financial guarantees and the organisation's risk exposure, which is attached at Appendix 8.
+6.29 The Council maintains a schedule setting out a summary of existing material investments, subsidiaries, joint ventures and liabilities including financial guarantees and the organisation's risk exposure, which is attached at Appendix 8.